dashbird/site/content/blog/aws-lambda-pricing-model-explained.md

 Let say, if you allocated **512 MB of memory** to your function and executed it **3 million times** during one months time.
 Considering that it ran for 1 second each time, you’d be billed upon monthly compute time (in this case = $18.34) and by monthly requests (in this case = $0.40).
 Therefore, the **total billed sum would be $18.74 per month**.

+That being said, [AWS Lambda is amazing for cutting costs](https://dashbird.io/blog/serverless-survey-results-benefits/) and we've had plenty of examples where companies have managed to save up big by switching to Serverless.
+[Coca-Cola North America](https://dashbird.io/blog/serverless-case-study-coca-cola/) has seen a lot of benefit from going serverless on their vending machines division so much so that they've made serverless a requirement for their development division.

-Knowing what you need and how much it might cost are the first steps to fulfilling your ideas and bring them to life successfully.
+Knowing what you need and how much it might cost are the first steps to fulfilling your ideas and bring them to life.

 _Let us know if there is something you wish to discuss this topic or if you have an opinion you want to share.
 Be free to leave a comment in the section below._